NETWAYS/foreman-training/architecture/02_smart_proxy.md

 !SLIDE small smbullets
 # Smart Proxy - DNS

-* Adds and removes dns records of type A, AAAA and PTR
+* Adds and removes DNS records of type A, AAAA and PTR
-* Requires zone to be configured as dynamic zones
+* Requires zone to be configured as dynamic zone
 * Supports: Bind, MS DNS, Libvirt
 * Additional providers: Infoblox, Route53, PowerDNS, Dnsmasq
 * Bind:
  * uses nsupdate with preshared key or Kerberos principal
 * MS DNS:
  * uses nsupdate with Kerberos principal
- * alternativly: uses dnscmd on a windows server
+ * alternatively: uses dnscmd on a Windows server
 * Libvirt:
  * not for productive use
  * uses libvirt API to manage dnsmasq for libvirt